shaussler/TheoreticalUniverse/theoretical_universe/index.rst

           - μ_0 J^z \; dt ∧ dx ∧ dy\\
       \end{bmatrix}

-   :math:`d` is the exterior derivative, :math:`⋆` the Hodge star operator and :math:`∧` the wedge product.
+   Where :math:`d` is the exterior derivative, :math:`⋆` the Hodge star operator and :math:`∧` the wedge product.

+..

 Some of the content of these articles, although certainly not *new*, may offer insights which may not be widely known.
 I present the details of all